 A Hidden Gem in a Busy Mountain Town

 The Mt.
-Norquay chairlift is one that’s oftentimes overlooked.
-That said, we believe that it is not to be missed.
+Norquay Chairlift is one that’s often overlooked in comparison to the Banff Gondola and Sunshine Gondola.
 With many of Banff’s tourist attractions often busy and costly, this chairlift experience offers the best of both worlds.

 We have gotten the opportunity to experience this wonderful lift on a few occasions, and the pleasant things that have remained consistent are: